 If There Are Signs of Cancer

 Keep in mind that not all spots or lumps your dentist finds turn out to be cancer.
 But if they do, catching the condition early means you may have more treatment options.
-So keep your regular appointments with your dentist so he can watch for signs of a problem.
+So keep your regular appointments with your dentist so they can watch for signs of a problem.